JvanKatwijk/qt-dab/README.md

 # Qt-DAB-3.5 [![Build Status](https://travis-ci.org/JvanKatwijk/qt-dab.svg?branch=master)](https://travis-ci.org/JvanKatwijk/qt-dab)

 Qt-DAB-3.5 is software for Windows, Linux and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
-Qt-DAB is accompanied by its little brother dabMini and the other brother dab-2, all built on the same set of sources.
+Qt-DAB is accompanied by its little sister dabMini and the other brother dab-2, all built on the same set of sources.

 ---------------------------------------------------------------------
 Support for Adalm Pluto!
 ---------------------------------------------------------------------

 I just got the Pluto!! and could work on the support for the pluto on both the Qt-DAB and dabMini.
-Seems to work pretty well!
+Support for the pluto is now standard part of the appImages for qt-dab and dabMini  as well as for the Windows executables, packed into the Windows installer.

 ----------------------------------------------------------------------
 Differences 3.5 <-> 3.4